joergmlpts/btrfs-home-directory-snapshots/README.md

-# Snapshots for Home Directories under BTRFS
+# Snapshots for Home Directories on BTRFS

 Snapshot support for home directories on btrfs.
 Regular home directories and those encrypted with ecryptfs are both supported.